Kyuunex/Seija/CONTRIBUTING.md

 # Contributing

-Getting started on contributing to this project is not rocket science, but it may be if you have never written a piece of code beyond 'Hello World' in your life.
+Contributing to this project is not rocket science, but it may be if you have never written a piece of code beyond 'Hello World' in your life.
 While we are not expecting you to write a professional grade code, whatever that means, we do have some quality standards because we don't want to deal with cleaning up someone's mess down the road.